 Version: 20.10.21

-API version: 1.41 (minimum version 1.12)In this example, the client uses API 1.43 but the server only supports up to 1.41.
+API version: 1.41 (minimum version 1.12)In this example, the client uses API 1.43 but the server only supports up to 1.41, so the client is too new for the daemon.
 Note the server's maximum supported version for the next step.

-The quickest fix is to tell the client to use an older API version by setting the DOCKER_API_VERSION environment variable:
+The quickest fix is to tell the client to use an older API version by setting the DOCKER_API_VERSION environment variable to the daemon's maximum supported version:

 Linux/macOS (temporary):